JonasAlfredsson/git_guides/add-p.md

 #### Some cool tips from the internet

 - If git presents you with a chunk larger than what you would like to add, you can use the "e" interactive command to specify the exact lines that you want added or removed.
 This is probably the most powerful option.
-As promised, it will open the hunk in a text editor and you can edit it to your hearts content
+As promised, it will open the hunk in a text editor and you can edit it to your hearts content.
 - Split the hunk into smaller hunks.
-This only works if there’s unchanged lines between the changes in the displayed hunk, so this wouldn’t have any effect in the example above
+This only works if there’s unchanged lines between the changes in the displayed hunk, so this wouldn’t have any effect in the example above.
 - git reset -p works in a similar way
 - git commit -p it combines git add -p and git commit in one command.